FIFA World Cup 2022: Netherlands vs Ecuador H2H preview, prediction and lineup

 Ecuador form

 La Tricolor proved too structured for Qatar in the opening match on 20 November.
-Ecuador now faces two of the toughest opponents in the section, the Netherlands on 25 November and Senegal on 29 November.
+Ecuador now face two of the toughest opponents in the section, the Netherlands on November 25 and Senegal on November 29.
 Senegal will be eager to avenge its Dutch defeat.
 The Latin American team is well aware that even a draw in this game could help them.
-Ecuador will compete in their fourth tournament this century, they possess an inexperienced squad but have the talent and calibre to beat Qatar in the curtain-raiser.
+Ecuador are competing in their fourth tournament this century, and their squad has the talent and calibre though they are short on experience.

 No necesita descripción ❤️🇪🇨 pic.twitter.com/Or0UizFwuq— La Tri 🇪🇨 (@LaTri) November 21, 2022